minkcv/vm/docs/debugging.md

 # Debugging
-Run the vm with the debug option to enable breakpoints and debugging features: `./main -f myprogram.bin -d`.
+Run the vm with the debug option to enable breakpoints and debugging features: `./main -f myprogram.vaporbin -d`.

 ## Breakpoints
 Create a breakpoint with `break;` in vaporlang and `BRKP` in assembly.
 Break instructions are a no-op when running without the debug option.